sydasif/python-book/docs/source/09_lab/04_paramiko.md

 # Paramiko Module

-To automate networking devices via SSH, network engineer use Paramiko, as per module docs:
+To automate networking devices via SSH, network engineer use Paramiko, Python community has developed an SSH client library, called Paramiko.
+As per Paramiko module docs:

 ```{epigraph}
 Paramiko is a pure-Python [1] (2.7, 3.4+) implementation of the SSHv2 protocol [2], providing both client and server functionality.
 It provides the foundation for the high-level SSH library Fabric, which is what we recommend you use for common client use-cases such as running remote shell commands or transferring files.